MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 If you're the Capacity administrator, you can assign workspaces to the trial capacity two different ways.

 - [Use the Admin center **Capacity settings**](give-access-workspaces.md).
 All users with access to those workspaces are now able to use that trial capacity.
-The Fabric administrator can do this as well.
+The Fabric administrator can do edit **Capacity settings** as well.
     :::image type="content" source="media/fabric-trial/fabric-admin-portal.png" alt-text="Screenshot of the Admin center showing Capacity settings selected.":::

 - [Use Workspace settings](create-workspaces.md).

     :::image type="content" source="media/fabric-trial/migrate-to-trial.png" alt-text="Screenshot of the trial workspace settings.":::

-If the Fabric tenant switch is enabled, all users in that tenant can view, consume, and add Fabric content.
+If the Fabric tenant switch is enabled, users in that tenant can view, consume, and add Fabric content.
 If the Fabric tenant switch is disabled, users in that tenant can only view and consume Fabric content.
 For more information, see [Fabric tenant setting](#look-up-the-fabric-tenant-switch-setting).

 ## Look up the Fabric tenant switch setting